-We didn’t see any sign for this one but it’s hard to miss.
+We didn’t see any sign for this one, but it’s hard to miss.
 A huge roadside mountain with many small waterfalls, which probably gave it this unique name.
-You can see this from the roadside.
+You can see this stop from the roadside.

 Big bend viewpoint

-The Athabasca glacier is on the Icefields parkway drive.
+The Athabasca Glacier is on Icefields Parkway Drive.
 It is around 2 hours from Banff and 1 hour from Jasper.

 We saved this tour for Day 3 for our return drive to Banff.
-Read about the Athabasca glacier and skywalk experience in Day 3 of this itinerary below.
+Read about our Athabasca Glacier and Skywalk experience on Day 3 of this itinerary below.

-The next stop very close to Jasper is the Sunwapta Falls.
-The falls can be viewed from a platform very close to the parking lot so not much walking is required.
+The next stop very close to Jasper is Sunwapta Falls.
+The falls can be viewed from a platform very close to the parking lot, so not much walking is required.
 The falls were rushing and gorgeous.
 We stopped here for just 10 minutes to admire the falls.

-In Day 2 of our Banff Jasper Itinerary we will explore Jasper National Park and all its toursit attractions.
+On Day 2 of our 7 days in the Canadian Rockies, we will explore Jasper National Park and its top tourist attractions.

 Maligne canyon hike